Aketirani/audio-mnist/README.md

 These features are stored in a dictionary, where each key corresponds to a specific feature and its associated value.
 This dictionary can then be used as input for the model.

 ## Model Performance

-Best accuracy on test dataset: `85.03%`.
+With meticulous tuning and optimization, the model has achieved a promising accuracy rate of `85.03%` on the test dataset, showcasing its potential in gender recognition through voice analysis.

 ## Exectuion

-Run `main.sh` to execute whole pipeline.
+Execute the `main.sh` script to initiate the entire pipeline, streamlining the process from data preparation to model training and evaluation.

 ## Unit Test

-Change directory to `test` and run `python -m unittest` to run all unit tests.
+Navigate to the `test` directory and execute `python -m unittest` to run all unit tests, ensuring the reliability and stability of the code base.

+## Conclusion

+This project epitomizes the application of machine learning in voice and speech analysis, showcasing the potential to discern gender through acoustic features.
+Please explore this repository, delve into the code, and even extend it to foster further advancements in this field.